 Annex G – Case Study Template_final

-When presenting numeric data, submitting units are strongly encouraged to adhere to the guidelines set out in the ‘Guidelines for standardising quantitative indicators of impact within REF case studies’ (available at www.ref.ac.uk under Guidance).
+When presenting numeric data, submitting units were strongly encouraged to adhere to the guidelines set out in the ‘Guidelines for standardising quantitative indicators of impact within REF case studies’ (available at www.ref.ac.uk under Guidance).

 Continued impact case studies (from the Panel criteria and working methods)